Dear Sir or Madam

 Mitch Berg

-4 responses to “Dear Sir or Madam”
+4 Responses to “Dear Sir or Madam”

-1. Kermit Avatar
+1. Kermit Says:

 If you get any positive responses, send them my way.
 I have some spare carbon credits I need to unload.

-2. pianomomsicle Avatar
+2. pianomomsicle Says:

 i got 3 of these types of emails today.
 Ugh.
 But lately, it’s been that i’ve won the Irish lottery one million pounds sterling! i only need to send them my name, email address, phone number, marital status, and social security number.
 Yah right.

-3. J. Ewing Avatar
+3. J. Ewing Says:

 The Secret Service has a web site where you can report 419 scams.
 My guess is that they cannot pursue most of them, but it can’t hurt.
 I would rather get these than have certain parts of the male anatomy enlarged.

-4. buzz Avatar
+4. buzz Says:

 I get a couple of these a day.
 Someone with my name dies in Africa leaving millions in the bank.
 I won the microsoft lottery.
 The world wide lottery.
 The world cup lottery.
 Someone’s dad (who was the president of some country) died and now they need to move money.
 None of them remotely believable, but someone must bite to explain the volume of email.
 I look forward to the day Nigeria passes the death penalty to sending this stuff.
 The same people also run scams on ebay.
 Quite the industry.